You've been working hard and studying even harder.

 Plus, most employers prefer to hire experienced and certified candidates.

-A few different organizations offer certification.
+A few different organizations offer this NHA certification.
 Whichever organization you use, you’ll want to make sure it’s accredited by the National Commission for Certifying Agencies.

 Here at MedCerts, our students go through the National Healthcareer Association (NHA).